 Exercises

-This is a warm-up activity to power an LED with “wall” power through our DC power supply and control it with a push button.
+For a warm-up activity, let’s power an LED with “wall” power and control it with a push button.

 Your goal is to create a circuit on your breadboard that lights up an LED with power from the wall, directed through your kit’s DC power supply.
 This circuit should have the following characteristics: